Vlasenko2006/ai-text-spotter/README.md

 Each writer has its unique style of reasoning/explanation, which is also true for large language models.
 This style is a kind of literature fingerprint, allowing to spot the authorship.
 Based on this fact we develped a method that defines AI written texts with accuracy greater than 75%.
 Although the modern AI spotifiers show higher accuracy, our method stays out due to its simplicity and mathematical explainability.
 It can be used as a separate tool for identifying AI texts or serve as a suplementary to existing ones to sharpen their accuracy.

 Comparing AI and human written texts approximately of the same length and topic we noticed that: humans use concrete imagery with concise descriptions in their explanations, while AI-generated content tends to be more abstract and verbose.
 Presenting texts in the embedded symantical space, where each symantic expression corresponds to a vector in this space we found 25% larger spread of these vectors corresponding to AI texts rather than human texts.
-This clear marker is the keystone of our detection technique,
+This clear marker is the keystone of our detection technique.

+We test our method on 600 wikipedia articles and AI generated texts on the same topics.
+We used LLama 3.1/3.3 and GPT-5 mini LLMs for AI text generation.
+In additio we found that AI texts have the same spread irrespective of the language model used, which also indicates on the common way of generationg textsExpected Outcomes
+Each writer has its unique style of reasoning/explanation, which is also true for large language models.
+This style is similar to fingerprint, allowing t.